sssurvey/reader/README.md

 - Retrofit 2: For the communication with The Old Reader API
 - RxJava 2: For concurrency
-- Dagger 2: For dependency Injection
+- Hilt: For dependency Injection
 - Room database: For offline reading

 The Reader application will be made open source: